Carson-NNY/4156-Miniproject-2024-Students-Java-new/README.md

     - HTTP 500 Status Code if an error occurs on the server side.

 ## Branch Coverage Reporting
-We used JaCoCo to perform branch analysis to see the branch coverage of the relevant code within the code base.
+- We used JaCoCo to perform branch analysis to see the branch coverage of the relevant code within the code base.
 Image below demonstrates the output.
     - follow the steps below to generate the report:
         - mvn clean test
         - mvn jacoco:report
         - open target/site/jacoco/index.html

+## Static Code Analysis
+- We used PMD to perform static analysis on our codebase
+  - Command: pmd check -d </usr/src>  -R rulesets/java/quickstart.xml -f json, to install pmd, you may checkout this link: https://pmd.github.io/

+## Continuous Integration Report
+- This repository using GitHub Actions to perform continous integration, to view the latest results go to the following link: https://github.com/Carson-NNY/4156-Miniproject-2024-Students-Java-new/actions/workflows/maven.yml
+- Under 'X workflow runs' click on the latest workflow run to read the logs

+## Tools used
+- Maven Package Manager
+- Spring Boot
+- GitHub Actions CI
+  - This is enabled via the "Actions" tab on GitHub.
+- Checkstyle
+  - We use Checkstyle for code reporting.
+Note that Checkstyle does NOT get run as part of the CI pipeline.
+- PMD
+  - PMD is used to perform static code analysis.
+- JUnit
+  - We run JUnit tests as part of the CI pipeline.
+- JaCoCo
+  - We use JaCoCo to check branch coverage
+- Postman
+  - We use Postman to test the all the endpoints mentioned above.
+- Google Cloud Platform
+  - We use Google Cloud Platform for the deployment.
+- IntelliJ
+  - We use IntelliJ as our IDE for development.
+-